Dog Licensing

 Regulatory Licenses

-There are other license (Regulatory License) requirements within the City of Yakima for specific kinds of businesses (Heating Journeyman, Secondhand Dealers, Pawn Brokers, Taxi Drivers, etc.).
+There are other license (Regulatory License) requirements within the City of Yakima for specific kinds of businesses (Secondhand Dealers, Pawn Brokers, Taxi Drivers, etc.) and uses (sidewalk cafe, liquor live entertainment, right-of-way uses, etc.).
 Applications for these specialty licenses can be found at the bottom of this page.
 Contact our office if you have questions regarding these applications.

 Below are links to Regulatory License Application Packets specific for the listed business activity: